brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 PHP 7.4 [will add typed properties](*https://wiki.php.net/rfc/typed_properties_v2),
 but they are still a long way away.

-Imagine if we'd already have typed properties support, we could write our previous example like so:
+Imagine for a minute though that typed properties are already supported; we could use the previous example like so, which our IDE could auto complete:

 ```php
 function doSomething(BlogPost $blogPost)